gobber/sklearn-export/readme.md

 | `with_md5_hash` | Include md5 hash in file name | `False` |

 ## Questions
-If you have any question please send me a mail <charles26f@gmail.com>.
+If you have any question please send me an email <charles26f@gmail.com>.